nanobox-io/nanobox-docs/source/providers/create/index.html.md

 ###### Body:
 empty

 ###### Response:

 * `id`: some unique identifier
 * `name`: display name used in the dashboard
-* `server_nickname`: what this provider calls their servers
+* `server_nick_name`: what this provider calls their servers
+* `default_region`: the default region to launch servers when not specified
 * `default_size`: default server size to use when creating an app
-* `default_region`: the default region to launch servers when not specified
+* `default_plan`: the [id of the default plan](#catalog) in which the default size is ordered
 * `can_reboot`: boolean to determine if we can reboot the server through the api
 * `can_rename`: boolean to determine if we can rename the server through the api
 * `ssh_auth_method`: will either be key or password
-* `credential_fields`: array of field names that will be submitted with each server action used to validate the user account.
+* `credential_fields`: array of hashes that includes field keys and labels necessary to authenticate with the provider.
+* `instructions`: string that contains instructions for how to setup authentication with the provider.

 Example using the Digital Ocean integration: